 The Corporations Law imposes more obligations on public companies and their directors than those imposed on proprietary companies.
 These include greater restrictions on the ability of directors to vote on matters in which they have a personal interest and on the giving of financial benefits to directors and other "related parties" of the company.
 A major advantage of being a public company is that it is permitted to raise capital through issuing a disclosure document.
 If you are considering changing your company to a public company you should seek specific legal advice.

-WHAT IF THE COMPANY CANNOT PAY ITS DEBTS?
+COMPANY CANNOT PAY ITS DEBTS?

 If you are a director of a company and you have reasonable grounds for suspecting that your company is insolvent then you must stop your company from further trading and taking on more debts, and obtain professional advice.